Serpantinka

-Serpantinka (Серпантинка) or Serpantinnaya (Серпантинная) is the informal name for the place of detention and execution at the times of Stalinism.
-Though never officially found by any expedition it is believed to be located somewhere in the Kolyma region.
+Serpantinka (Серпантинка) or Serpantinnaya (Серпантинная) is the informal name for the place of detention and execution at the times of Stalinism, located in the Kolyma region.
 It was under control of Sevvostlag (a directorate of the Gulag), and the local NKVD troika used it as the second major place for the enforcement of their death sentences during the Great Terror.
 The few survivors recall "Serpantinka" as one of the most brutal sites, even among Stalin's camps in the Kolyma area.

 Background

 In the early thirties, the Soviet leadership decided to start accelerated development of the Kolyma River basin in a very remote and sparsely populated region in the north-east of the USSR, where rich deposits of gold and tin were found.
 To accomplish this task, a "special type industrial complex" was created, known under the abbreviation "Dalstroy".
 An important role in these plans was played by the so-called Corrective labor camps, where prisoners had to work in extremely severe conditions.
 These camps in the Kolyma region were under the control of Sevvostlag, which was only formally subordinate to the 'Main Directorate of Camps'.
 Despite the cruel exploitation of prisoners, initially the local governance was not interested in their deaths.
 This situation changed with the start of the Great Terror, when many thousands of people who were already in the camps were sentenced to death.
 The attitude towards the prisoners also deteriorated sharply, among other things the length of the working day was increased from 10 to 16 hours.
 This led to mass death of prisoners from backbreaking work, hunger and disease.
 At this time, many prisoners in Kolyma camps were convicted of "political" (cont-revolutionary) crimes (45.8% at 1939).
 However, sometimes there were even fewer people convicted of ordinary crimes — for example, in 1938 there were only 16.3% of them in the camps of the Southern Mining Administration, and 76.8% were "counter-revolutionaries".